 - A. Application.
 A simplified on-line application will be available on the NADBank website to request CAP funds for up to US\$250,000 to address an emergency need.
-Based on its established standards and practices, NADBank will review each emergency need application to ensure the funding request meets the definition of an emergency need and that in the application the sponsor has attested to the following: - i. the operational failure of critical infrastructure is due to an act of nature or unforeseen external influence (e.g., power failure/surge, vandalism); - ii. the failure has caused, or if not repaired promptly, will cause an acute environmental or human health effect; - iii. no other sources of funds are immediately accessible to address the emergency repair; therefore, CAP funds are necessary as the funding of last resort; and - iv. an appropriate reserve, at least equal to the CAP grant amount, will be funded in accordance with the terms and conditions of the financing agreement.
-The reserve will not be used to determine the financial capacity of a sponsor with respect to future projects. - B. Due-diligence Review and Approval Process.
-Each CAP emergency need project will be subject to the regular NADBank due-diligence review process to ensure: - i. the project complies with the eligibility and certification criteria required for project approval, including any applicable regulatory requirements. - ii.
+Based on its established standards and practices, NADBank will review each emergency need application to ensure the funding request meets the definition of an emergency need and that in the application the sponsor has attested to the following: - i. the operational failure of critical infrastructure is due to an act of nature or unforeseen external influence (e.g., power failure/surge, vandalism); - ii. the failure has caused, or if not repaired promptly, will cause an acute environmental or human health effect; - iii. no other sources of funds are immediately accessible to address the emergency repair; therefore, CAP funds are necessary as the funding of last resort; and - iv. an appropriate reserve, at least equal to the CAP grant amount, will be funded in accordance with the terms and conditions of the financing agreement. - B. Due-diligence Review and Approval Process.
+Each CAP emergency need project will be subject to the regular NADBank due-diligence review process to ensure: - i. the project complies with the eligibility and certification criteria required for project approval, including any applicable regulatory requirements.3 - ii.
 If implemented, the project will fully address the acute environmental or human health effect requiring the repair or replacement of infrastructure, preferably as a permanent solution but at least until a more permanent investment can be completed.